Professor Nazeer Ahmed

 Knowledge that can be taught is called ilm ul ibara.
 In this category belong science, history, mathematics, geometry, civics and the languages.
 Knowledge that cannot be taught but can only be alluded to is termed ilm ul ishara.
-In this category belong faith, love, honor, valor, courage and compassion.
+In this category belong faith, love, honor, valor, courage, beauty, compassion and forgiveness.

-There is a third category of knowledge, ilm al Wahi that is bestowed only upon the Prophets.
+There is a third category of knowledge, ilm al Wahi or ilm al ladnuni that is bestowed only upon the Prophets.

 The Qur’an uses parables and similes to convey transcendent ideas that are difficult or impossible to communicate through discursive language.
 Transcendental ideas such as love, grace, beauty, wisdom and peace are best felt, not expressed.
 Accordingly, knowledge can be divided into two categories: ilm ul ishara (knowledge that is allusory and cannot be expressed through language), and ilm ul ibara (knowledge that is descriptive and can be expressed through language).
 Ilm ul Ibara can be measured and taught in a school.
 Ilm ul Ishara cannot; it is a Divine gift, a moment of Grace.